North-east hotel staff warned jobs could be at risk - Evening Express

-The deputy chairman of a hotels firm has confirmed jobs in the north-east could be at risk.
+The deputy chairman of a hotel firm has confirmed jobs in the north-east could be at risk.

 Macdonald Hotels Group has begun a company-wide consultation process following a collapse of income over the past three months as a result of the coronavirus pandemic.